-Gail brings over 25 years of experience providing national and statewide technical assistance and expertise working with families, youth and young adults.
+Gail Cormier brings over 25 years of experience providing national and statewide technical assistance and expertise working with families, youth and young adults.
 She is a proven national family leader with both professional and family-lived experience.
 Cormier’s knowledge is demonstrated by her work at several levels.
 At the national level, she partners in the development of federal programs that serve at-risk and vulnerable consumers, families and their children and youth.

 For over 30 years, Michelle has been a dedicated advocate for children and families experiencing behavioral health challenges.
 She brought her life and professional experience to the Federation in 2017.
 Michelle is passionate about social justice, believing firmly that every family should have access to the services they need for both their mental health and physical health.
 This commitment to parity shows in the work she does on behalf of the Federation in the evaluation of legislation, policy and advocacy at both the national and state level.

 Dana Asby is a developmental and educational psychology researcher and author, as well as a mental health and transformational leadership educator.
 She has a passion for helping all members of the family use their strengths to find person-centered solutions to challenges.
 Dana applies her lived experience as a family member to those with mental health challenges, her own recovery from traumatic experiences, and a decade as a teacher in preschool to junior high school classrooms to her current work in behavioral health.

-Angela comes to us with over 15 years experience in Project Management, Marketing, HR & Business Advisory roles from England, Belgium and the U.S along with a Bachelor’s in International Business Management & French from Northumbria University in England.
+Angela comes to us with over 15 years of experience in Project Management, Marketing, HR, Digital & Website Design roles from England, Belgium and the U.S along with a bachelor’s degree in International Business Management & French from Northumbria University in England.
 Angela wholeheartedly advocates that all families and children should receive non-biased mental health support without socioeconomic exclusion.